Sakujakira/docker-bubbleupnpserver/README.md

 This is a docker container based on [bubbleupnp-server](https://www.bubblesoftapps.com/bubbleupnpserver2/).

-I`ve added configuration persistence on top of [Trauma/docker-bubbleupnpserver](https://github.com/Trauma/docker-bubbleupnpserver) existing build.
+I've added configuration persistence on top of [Trauma/docker-bubbleupnpserver](https://github.com/Trauma/docker-bubbleupnpserver) existing build.
 Additional i've changed the base OS from Ubuntu to Debian.

 BubbleUPnP Server provides new services, many of them running on top of your existing UPnP/DLNA devices: